fruether/MyProject/folder/README.md

 ## Summary
-[Language:101meta](#language:101meta) is a rule-based language for associating metadata with files and fragments thereof.
-The constraints of a rule say what files to match, e.g., in terms of constraining the actual filename.
+[Language:101meta](#language:101meta) is a rule-based language for connecting metadata with files and fragments thereof.
+The constraints of a rule say which files to match, e.g., in terms of constraining the actual filename.
 Metadata consists of key-value pairs.
-In the [101project](http://101companies.org/wiki/@project), metadata is concerned with usage of [languages](http://101companies.org/wiki/Software_language) and [technologies](http://101companies.org/wiki/@technology), with claims about the implementation of features, with tagging for terms of the [101companies:Vocabulary]() and general concepts, as available on the [101wiki](http://101companies.org/wiki/@project).
+In the [101project](http://101companies.org/wiki/@project), metadata is concerned with usage of [languages](http://101companies.org/wiki/Software_language) and [technologies](http://101companies.org/wiki/@technology), with claims about the implementation of features, with tagging for terms of the [101companies:Vocabulary](https://github.com/101companies/101dev) and general concepts, as available on the [101wiki](http://101companies.org/wiki/@project).
 Conceptually, the language is not tied to the [101project](http://101companies.org/wiki/@project).
-The metadata is directly used for exploration of the [101repo](https://github.com/101companies/101repo), as supposed by the [101companies:Explorer](http://101companies.org/resources?format=html&wikititle=@project).
+The metadata is directly used for the exploration of the [101repo](https://github.com/101companies/101repo), as supposed by the [101companies:Explorer](http://101companies.org/resources?format=html&wikititle=@project).
 The official syntax of [Language:101meta](#Language:101meta) is [JSON-based](http://json.org/) with arbitrary JSON expressions for metadata values.
-The [Language:101meta](#Language:101meta) is primarily meant to facilitate the representation of rules in a form that is directly useful for automated processing; usability of the notation for the end user is also concern, but a secondary one in the view of extra tool support helping with the use of the mechanism.
+The [Language:101meta](#Language:101meta) is primarily meant to facilitate the representation of rules in a form that is directly useful for automated processing; usability of the notation for the end user is also a concern, but a secondary one in the view of extra tool support helping with the use of the mechanism.
 For instance, the [101companies:Explorer](http://101companies.org/resources?format=html&wikititle=@project) provides support for authoring rules in an interactive manner so that the notation does not need to be manipulated directly.

 ## Constraints

 There are two kinds of constrains in the current design of the [101meta language](#Language:101meta).
-One constrain could be an aggregated metadata value.
-This constraint can just be used though, when it is safe to say that at the time the rules will be executed the complete metadata values are known already.
-Therefore the modules have to let the [101worker](https://github.com/101companies/101worker) know, through the metadata description, what metadata’s they have a constrain to or are retrieving during the execution.
-That can be compared to a pre and post condition [see more next paragraph]().
+One constraint could be an aggregated metadata value.
+This constraint can just be used though, when it is safe to say that at the time the rules will be executed the complete metadata values are already known.
+Therefore the modules have to let the [101worker](https://github.com/101companies/101worker) know, through the metadata description, what metadatas they have a constraint to or are retrieving during the execution.
+That can be compared to a pre and post condition see more next paragraph.
-Besides that constraints there are also the follow specific once.
-This kind of constraints can be used whenever you want to.
+Besides those constraints there are also the follow specific ones.
+These kinds of constraints can be used whenever you want to.
 Hence they are independent from the execution time:

 * **filename:** the name of a file to be matched.
 The name can also be specified by a pattern.
 * **basename:** the basename of a file to be matched.
 The name can also be specified by a pattern.
 As usual, a basename is a filename without any directory part.
 * **suffix:** the suffix of a file to be matched.
 This is essentially a shorthand for a pattern to constrain only the suffix (typically, the extension) of a filename.
 * **dirname:** the name of the directory of a file to be matched.
 The name can also be specified by a pattern.
 The file must be contained in the specified directory or a subdirectory thereof.
-* **content:** the content of a file to matched based on regular expression to be applied to the text of the file.
+* **content:** the content of a file to be matched based on regular expression to be applied to the text of the file.
 * **fragment:** a fragment of a matched file to which to apply to metadata, subject to a suitable fragment description.
 * **predicate:** the name of an executable to be applied to files for deciding on matching.